leonlinsx/minimal-mistakes/_posts/2019-03-10-why-i-write.md

 4. On mobile, the email and twitter info collapse into a button with the label "Follow".
 This is apparently the same text as the RSS feed "Follow" section, so editing this label to "Info" messes up the RSS feed title.

-5. Indentation of pictures and quotes within a sub point doesn't seem possible?
+5. Indentation of pictures and quotes within a sub point doesn't seem possible? e.g. I'd have inserted the post preview picture below after the first bullet point but it messes up the numbering

-6. Is there a way to preview the post in a what I see is what I get manner?
-The regular preview when saving doesn't show all the formatting
+6. Is there a better way to preview the post?
+The regular preview after saving doesn't show all the formatting, and there doesn't seem to be a view unpublished draft option

+7. One of the main features of Github is how updating via commits work.
+I still don't understand that and don't know how to push the commits on the main theme down to my repository without copying every single file individually.
+Help.

 ![2 line previews gah]({{ site.url }}{{ site.baseurl }}/assets/images/post-preview.png)

-It has been highly frustrating trying to set everything up, and even something as simple as adding those images above took me time.
+It has been highly frustrating trying to set everything up, and even something as simple as adding those images above took time.
 I don't regret the decision yet, as I've learnt minor details about how the web works and have a product to show for my learning as well \[13\].
 One other surprise perk is that I now have a formal system of noting down ideas and articles that I want to write about in the future since I realised keeping a list would be helpful.
 As Paul Graham noted, the internet might make this the [golden age of the essay](http://www.paulgraham.com/essay.html "essay") \[14\], which further supports my personal brand and individualisation thesis.
 I'm excited as to where this idea might go and hope to keep writing.

 **All that said, here are some predictions:**
 * 80% odds of this blog having minimal following (<100 readers) in 1 year